ros-industrial/industrial_ci/doc/index.rst

 * **ADDITIONAL_DEBS** (default: not set): More DEBs to be used.
 List the name of DEB(s delimitted by whitespace if multiple DEBs specified).
 Needs to be full-qualified Ubuntu package name.
 E.g.: ``ros-indigo-roslint ros-indigo-gazebo-ros``
 * **AFTER_SCRIPT** (default: not set): Used to specify shell commands that run after all source tests.
 NOTE: `Unlike Travis CI <https://docs.travis-ci.com/user/customizing-the-build#Breaking-the-Build>`__ where ``after_script`` doesn't affect the build result, the result in the commands specified with this DOES affect the build result.
 See more `here <./index.rst#run-pre-post-process-custom-commands>`__.
 * **APT_PROXY** (default: not set): Configure APT to use the provided URL as http proxy.
+* **BASEDIR** (default: ``$HOME``): Base directory in which the upstream, target, and downstream workspaces will be built.
+Note: this directory is bind-mounted, so its contents will not persist in the image created during the build
 * **BLACK_CHECK** (default: not set): If true, will check Python code formatting with `Black <https://black.readthedocs.io/en/stable/>`__.
 * **BUILDER** (default: ``catkin_tools`` for ROS1, ``colcon`` for ROS2): Select the builder e.g. to build ROS1 packages with colcon (options: ``catkin_tools``, ``colcon``, ``catkin_make``, ``catkin_make_isolated``).
 * **CATKIN_LINT** (default: not set.
 Value range: [true|pedantic]): If ``true``, run `catkin_lint <http://fkie.github.io/catkin_lint/>`__ with ``--explain`` option.
 If ``pedantic``, ``catkin_lint`` command runs with ``--strict -W2`` option, i.e. more verbose output will print, and the CI job fails if there's any error and/or warning occurs.
 Industrial CI uses the `latest version available from pypi <https://pypi.org/project/catkin-lint/>`__.
 If the older version in the `ros repository <http://packages.ros.org/ros/ubuntu/pool/main/c/catkin-lint/>`__ is required, :code:`ADDITIONAL_DEBS='python-catkin-lint'` can be added to the CI Config.